Get all the latest data for Durban

 How much are property prices expected to increase in Durban in 2026?

-As of early 2026, property prices in Durban are expected to increase by approximately 5% in nominal terms over the course of the year.
+As of 2026, Durban property prices are expected to increase by about 4% to 6% for the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Durban.